2600hz/kazoo/doc/blog/bypass_media.md

       }
     }

+### Benefits<a id="orgheadline7"></a>

+1. Faster (though its always important to measure!) - Reducing the network hops the audio must traverse should improve the quality of the stream.
+2. Cheaper - less ingress and egress on your WAN<->LAN router(s) which typically means a smaller bandwidth bill.
+3. Scalability - Fewer packets to process means your infrastructure can take on more calls per-server.

+### Drawbacks<a id="orgheadline8"></a>

+1. Probably won't work for most phones behind NAT.
+If you're providing minutes to PBX systems, though, NAT rules are probably part of the equation already.
+2. Interop can be harder if the phones don't support the same codecs as the other side (FreeSWITCH can smooth over most of those incompatibilities).
+3. Privacy - the media will stay on the public Internet.
+Can be worked around but support can vary widely among phone manufacturers (and even between models and firmware of the same manufacturer).

-## Wrap-up<a id="orgheadline8"></a>
+## Wrap-up<a id="orgheadline10"></a>

 So there you have it.
-Pretty easy to modify your devices and carriers to support sending RTP traffic directly to them.
+Pretty easy to modify your devices and carriers to support sending RTP traffic directly to the endpoint desired.
 Use with caution though.
-NAT in particular can really foul this up, leading to dead air.
+NAT in particular can really foul this up, leading to dead air and complaints.